Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Many Neon Tetras Should I Get?

-How Many Neon Tetras Can I Put In A 2.5 gallon Tank?
+How Many Neon Tetras Can I Put in a 2.5-Gallon Tank?

-Does Neon Tetra Need Air Pump?
+Do Neon Tetras Need an Air Pump?

 fish divider